-In addition to a world-class education, the school includes numerous research centers and laboratories that offer students specialized research and real-world training opportunities.
+In addition to a world-class education, the school includes numerous research centers, laboratories, and programs that offer students specialized research and real-world training opportunities.

 Nevada Institute for Children's Research and Policy (NICRP)

 The Nevada Institute for Children's Research and Policy (NICRP) looks out for Nevada’s children.
 The mission is to conduct academic and community-based research that will guide the development of policies, programs, and services that will enhance the health and well-being of Nevada’s children.
 The Nevada Institute for Children's Research and Policy (NICRP) is a not-for-profit, nonpartisan organization dedicated to improving the lives of children through research, advocacy, and other specialized services.

 The Center for Health Information Analysis (CHIA) is contracted by the Nevada Department of Health and Human Services (DHHS), Division of Healthcare Financing and Policy (DHCFP).
 CHIA collects certain billing record fields from all hospital inpatient, outpatient, and ambulatory surgical centers.
 The center serves the community by making specific Nevada health-care-related data and reports available to both the private and public sectors.

 Center for Health Disparities Research (CHDR)